- This event has passed.

 Please join us for the final event of the In Her Voice Festival!

 Ben McNally Books, In Her Voice, and Bloomsbury USA are thrilled to present An Evening with Eve Ensler, in celebration of Eve’s moving new memoir, The Apology.

-The event will feature a special reading, followed by an onstage interview with Johanna Schneller and audience Q and A. Books will be for sale and a signing will conclude the evening.
+The event will feature a special reading by Bill Webster, followed by an onstage interview with Denise Balkissoon and an audience Q and A. Books will be for sale and a signing will conclude the evening.

 Monday, June 3rd

 91 Charles Street West (2nd Floor)

 Like millions of women, Eve Ensler has been waiting much of her lifetime for an apology.
 Sexually and physically abused by her father, Eve has struggled her whole life from this betrayal, longing for an honest reckoning from a man who is long dead.
 After years of work as an anti-violence activist, she decided she would wait no longer; an apology could be imagined, by her, for her, to her.
 The Apology, written by Eve from her father’s point of view in the words she longed to hear, attempts to transform the abuse she suffered with unflinching truthfulness, compassion, and an expansive vision for the future.